Skip to content

 What is Ghidra?

 Ghidra is a free and open source software reverse engineering framework developed by the NSA.
-It provides disassembly, decompilation, debugging, and analysis capabilities for compiled binaries across multiple processor architectures, making it invaluable for mobile security analysis, malware research, and vulnerability discovery.
+It provides disassembly, decompilation, debugging, and analysis capabilities for compiled binaries across multiple processor architectures.
+Security teams use it for mobile binary analysis, malware research, and vulnerability discovery.

 Can Ghidra analyze mobile app binaries?